-Starting 2022 with a bang, as our first special of this year, is a Dan Cong.
+Starting 2022 with a bang, as our first special of this year, is a Dan Cong Kombucha.

-This is actually the second Dan Cong that we have made our Kombucha out of.
+This is actually the second Dan Cong that we have used for our Kombucha.

-The first one, is our staple and it is called Black Phoenix Bärbucha Kombucha.
+The first one, is our staple Kombucha, called Black Phoenix Bärbucha Kombucha.

-Dan Cong is a type of roasted Oolong that comes from the Phoenix Mountains (Fenghuang), in China.
+Dan Cong is a type of roasted Oolong and it comes from the Phoenix Mountains (Fenghuang), in China.